 When God told Moses his name was I AM, he was telling Moses and us that he has always existed and will always exist.
 Yahweh is always near to us and constantly working on our behalf.

 God gave us his proper name, I AM, so we could know him and have a relationship with him.
-We could speak using his name like we would for a close friend.
+We could speak to him by name, as we would a close friend.

 There was a woman named Sarai and her maid Hagar.
 Sarai was older and could not give her husband Abram a child.
 So, as was the custom, Sarai gave Hagar to Abram, and she became pregnant.